flutter/website/src/docs/release/breaking-changes/route-transition-record-and-transition-delegate.md

 ## Summary

-Added a new boolean getter `isWaitingForExitingDecision` to the route transition record and renamed the getter `isEntering` to `isWaitingForEnteringDecision`.
-During the resolve method in transition delegate, developers need to use the `isWaitingForExitingDecision` to check if a exiting route actually needs an explicit decision on how to transition off the screen.
-Otherwise, it throws assertion errors if developers try to make decisions for the exiting routes that are not waiting for exiting decisions.
+We added a new boolean getter `isWaitingForExitingDecision` to the route transition record and renamed the getter `isEntering` to `isWaitingForEnteringDecision`.
+During the `resolve` method in transition delegate, you need to use the `isWaitingForExitingDecision` to check if an exiting route actually needs an explicit decision on how to transition off the screen.
+Otherwise, it throws assertion errors if you try to make decisions for exiting routes that aren't waiting for exiting decisions.